nunoluciano/xcl/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/2.0.0/active.svg)](https://www.repostatus.org/#active)

-## 2019-01-29 XCL update to PHP7
+## :construction: 2019-01-29 XCL update to PHP7
-**XCL** development avoids constraining new designs with legacy backwards compatibility issues and the design process is simplified to extend the Web Application Platform. started telling the stories that you wanted to hear
+The new **XCL** development avoids constraining new designs with legacy backwards compatibility issues and the design process is simplified to extend the Web Application Platform.

+***

-:information_source: About
+## :information_source: The App
-====

 **The XCL** is a simple, secure and scalable web application platform.
 The modular architecture is built in PHP with Cube core, SQL and a smarty theming system.
 The graphical user interface empowers everyone to create dynamic and content rich apps with HTML, CSS and Javascript - from the best looking blogs, forums, portfolios, intranet and business websites to the much safer desktop applications on Linux, Mac or Windows.

 **The XOOPS Cube Project** is friendly managed, developed and supported by a volunteer group with a multidisciplinary focus to provide a variety of different perspectives and ideas to consider in further development and design.
 XCL Team Core values are integrity, innovation, passion and respect.
 When you know who you are, you know what to do, you know what story to tell and the stories that you want to hear.
 We share the essential knowledge and understanding of the “spirit of open source” necessary to create tools that encourage creativity.

-:ballot_box_with_check: Features
+## :ballot_box_with_check: The Features
-====

 Below is a list of some of XOOPS Cube Legacy features.

-* Easy install procedure based on a wizard
+* Easy Wizard installation
 * Modular architecture
 * Module API for unlimited expandability
 * Simple core to build up a custom cms
 * Debug function for easy development
-* Group-based permission system
+* User and Group-based permission system
 * Intuitive Interface for management
 * Smarty Template engine
 * Caching mechanism
 * Themes and Templates management
 * Embedded WYSIWYG HTML Editor
+* Filemanger with remote drives (Dropbox, One Drive, Google Drive,...)
 * Free choice of PHP, JS, CSS frameworks
 * Abundant third-party modules and extensions (preloads to customize functionality)

-:computer: Requirements
+## :computer: The Requirements
-====

 Whether you plan to create your own personal or corporate community web site with news, forums, blog, photo album, portfolio, etc. You need a reliable Web Host running Apache, MySQL and PHP. **XCL** will run smoothly on a LAMP environment.
 In most cases your site will be hosted on the popular open source web platform consisting of Linux, Apache, MySQL, and PHP.
 Though XOOPS Cube can run on any other Operating System (OS) as well.